superdianuj/IDM-VTON/README.md

-<h1>IDM-VTON: Trying on Garments on Image of Person directly from Shopping Site URL </h1>
+<h1>IDM-VTON: Virtual trying on Garments on Image of Person directly from Shopping Site URL </h1>

 ## Setup